Scroll Down

 Crisp Lorry Testing

-The weighbridge is akin to a set of bathroom scales – for trucks.
-It takes account of the weight of thevehicle and calculates the weight of the grain.
+The weighbridge is akin to a set of bathroom scales for trucks.
+It takes into account the vehicle’s weight and calculates the grain’s weight.

 Some quality tests take place even before the vehicles arrive on site.
 But they are not enough.
-A probe is lowered into the grains to take a sample from bottom, middle and top of the load.
-Different areas of a field and different fields might yield seeds of different sizes and specifications – and we need to be aware of any variations.
+A probe is lowered into the grains to take a sample from the bottom, middle, and top of the load.
+Different areas of a field and different fields might yield seeds of various sizes and specifications – and we need to be aware of any variations.

 At this stage, we also detect any contaminants, those pesky seeds from weeds or other cereal crops for example.
 Hence this level of testing – before the grain gets any further from the front gates on to the site.